 Society and Sports Team Elections

 Societies and Sports Teams are led by officers who work to organise events and bring students together.
 To make sure that everyone has an opportunity to become a society or sports team officer, club and society members will vote to elect their new committee leaders every year.
-Typically Club and Society Elections are held in Term 3, unless you're a new or postgraduate group.
+Club and society elections for the following year are to be held before the Easter break when members are most likely to be present and not tied up with exams.
+This also allows useful time for a handover and discussion on preperation for the next freshers period.

 Any SOAS student can run in an election and it is a great way to get engaged with your club or society, take more responsibility and offer a brilliant professional experience that can benefit you throughout your career.